otfried/ipe-tools/poweripe/readme.md

 With the `--latex` option, Poweripe will convert all minipage text objects.
 You will have to edit the resulting pptx file to make it useful.

+With the `--labels` option, Poweripe will also convert text in Label objects (not just minipage objects).

 Since the `python-pptx` library does not yet support making slides that build up incrementally, Poweripe currently converts only the **last view** of each page.